 The "Device Certificate" section has a form to upload a certificate file.
-This provides the option to encrypt all TLS based connections on the device with a user-supplied SSL server certificate.
+This provides the option to encrypt all TLS based connections on the device with a user-supplied SSL server certificate, instead of the default self-signed certificate contained in the device.

-Device Settings Generate new JWT secret Device certificate Configuration This action will generate a new JWT secret key.
-The key is used to authenticate a PEM file containing certificate and private key C Firmware Update user within the application.
-A JWT secret should be refreshed regularly to increase safety (minimum once per year) Choose or drop a file User Management Generating a new JWT secret will log out all currently logged in users.
-Security Measure Generate Upload
+Generate new JWT secret Device certificate This action will generate a new JWT secret key.
+The key is used to authenticate a PEM file containing certificate and private key user within the application.
+A JWT secret should be refreshed regularly to increase safety (minimum once per year) Choose or drop a file Generating a new JWT secret will log out all currently logged in users.
+Generate Upload This action will generate a new JWT secret key.
+The key is used to authenticate a user within the application.
+A JWT secret should be refreshed regularly to increase safety (minimum once per year) Generating a new JWT secret will log out all currently logged in users.